 - *Interdepartmental Immersion (fall term).
 Continuing from year one spring, as described above.

-- Data Visualization and Science Communication ‘bootcamp’ (first 2 weeks of January): Trainees will participate in a 2-week ‘bootcamp’ focused on creative and technical skills in data visualization paired with training in communication to the media, policy makers, and the general public.
+- Science Communication ‘bootcamp’ (first week of spring semester before classes begin, Jan 15-17th, 2020): Trainees will participate in a weeklong ‘bootcamp’ focused on creative and technical skills in data visualization paired with training in communication to the media, policy makers, and the general public.
 The intensive format, at a time when classes are not in session, provides flexibility to bring together students, faculty, and working professionals.
 We will offer this boot camp in collaboration with the Understanding Global Change project in the UC Museum of Paleontology and local public radio/TV station KQED.

 - Annual Symposium.
-DS421 will hold a one-day annual symposium in May of each year for all trainees and faculty, as well as the wider campus community.
+DS421 will hold a one-day annual symposium in on the first day of RRR week of each year (May 4th, 2020) for all trainees and faculty, as well as the wider campus community.
 The symposium will include keynote talks from faculty and leading practitioners from our external partner organizations, presentations of team projects, a career panel, a ‘town-hall’ meeting to discuss successes and future directions for the program, and opportunities for informal discussions among faculty and trainees.

 - Hackathons and workshops: We will work with the Berkeley Institute for Data Sciences (BIDS), the Geospatial Innovation Facility (GIF), iPython, Software Carpentry, Data Carpentry, the D-lab, and other campus initiatives to promote informal training opportunities in hackathons, workshops and other settings.
 Students, post-docs, and faculty will be encouraged to organize and lead hackathons, with support from the DS421 program.